 Jeff Colbert, LCSW, President

-Jeff, LCSW, Co-Owner & Clinical Director of Evolution Counseling Services, LLC has been a resident of Blair County all his life.
+Jeff has been a resident of Blair County all his life.
 Born and raised in Martinsburg, PA, he is a resident of Williamsburg, PA with his wife and twin daughters.
 He is a licensed clinical social worker in the state of Pennsylvania working with children and families since his graduation from Juniata College in 1998 with a BA in Communication/Criminal Justice.
 Jeff earned his Master of Social Work (MSW) in May 2013 from Shippensburg University.
-He is also a trained outpatient therapist and nationally certified to deliver Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) at Evolution in an outpatient setting.
+He is also a trained outpatient therapist and nationally certified to deliver Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 He has experience working and supervising within the FFT and Delinquency Prevention programs.
-Jeff leads the supervision of bachelors and masters level interns at Evolution.
-Evolution ALLIES is a passion of Jeff's in implementing and providing support for LGBTQI populations (kids and families).
+Jeff conducts supervision of a clinical licensure group and masters level interns at Evolution.
+Evolution ALLIES was developed by Jeff and is now successfully providing support for LGBTQI populations (kids and families) in multiple counties with multiple groups.
 Jeff has a wealth of professional and volunteer experience in various related child serving and social service agencies and organizations.

 In the community, Jeff is an assistant varsity football coach for the Central Scarlet Dragons.
 He has coached football since 1998.
-He volunteers for the Williamsburg Youth Baseball and Softball League regularly.
-He serves on the social work education advisory boards for both Saint Francis University and Juniata College.
-Jeff brings a diverse commitment to success from his numerous clinical and supervisory experiences.
+He volunteers for Evolution Expressions holding position of President.
+He serves on the social work education advisory boards for Saint Francis University and Juniata College.
+He also has experience as an adjunct Social Work professor for Saint Francis and Juniata.
+Jeff brings a diverse commitment to success from his numerous educational, clinical and supervisory experiences.

 Craig Clark, LSFW, Vice President

 Craig currently resides on Beldin Hollow Farm in beautiful Cambria County.
 Craig met his wife of 25 years and started his family of three beautiful daughters during his 50 years of being a Blair County resident.
-Craig had a vision to collaborate with some of the best dreamers in the counseling industry to develop some one of a kind programming to help Blair County Youth and Families.
-The formula was simple, work with some of the most passionate caring people to develop strengths based programming that would be based on research, implementation and tracking outcomes.
+If Craig is not in the office you will find him with his family, working on the farm, fishing along a stream, or just relaxing in a tree stand enjoying the great outdoors.
+Craig graduated from Penn State University in 1990 with a BA in Administration of Justice Degree and was employed shortly thereafter as a counselor at Adelphoi Village's Hilltop Home.
+In 1993, Craig was asked to join FICS where he worked for 23 years.
+He loves determining what is needed to help our Blair County youth and families and developing programming to create positive change within family systems.
+The Delinquency Prevention Program, Functional Family Therapy (FFT), Attendance Counseling Team 360⁰ (ACT 360), NCTI JPO Cognitive Behavioral Therapy Groups and Victim Awareness Classes are all programs which Evolution Counseling Services, LLC takes great pride in offering the residents of Blair County.
 Craig continues to actively collaborate and meet regularly with the Juvenile Probation Office, Children, Youth & Family Services, as well as many other county initiatives to strengthen our community.
-Craig is an active member of the Children's Round Table, Blair County Drug & Alcohol Advisory Council, Truancy Task Force Team, Youth Activities Committee, Suicide Prevention Task Force, Youth League, Integrated Family Service Plan Committee, CASSP Advisory Member, Blair County Providers Association, Provider Advisory Committee, System of Care and recently appointed by the Joint State Government Commission as a Truancy Advisory Committee member.
+Craig is an active member of the Children's Round Table, Blair County Drug & Alcohol Advisory Council, Truancy Task Force Team, Youth Activities Committee, Suicide Prevention Task Force, Youth League, Integrated Family Service Plan Committee, CASSP Advisory Member, Blair County Providers Association, Provider Advisory Committee, System of Care, Attendance Task Force, Healthy Blair County Coalition and the Rural Impact Community Challenge.
+Craig was also appointed by the Joint State Government Commission as a Truancy Advisory Committee member to help draft new attendance legislation for the state of PA.
 As a member of all these important county and state wide initiatives, Craig is not only there to help others around the table, but also to identify what the community's needs are and how our programs will best serve them.

 Amanda Kenney, Board Member